 A chair in a garden is a wonderful thing.
 It allows one to sit back and enjoy what they have created as they soak up some vitamin D and rest weary bones.
 For those with joint pain, this can serve as a great means of mitigation.

-With ready access to a bench, one can work for ten minutes, spend a bit of time resting in the garden so that pain subsides, and then go back to work.
+With ready access to a bench, one can work for ten minutes, spend a bit of time resting so that pain subsides, and then go back to work.
 This eliminates the need to trek all the way back to the house once an angry back begins to act up, and the end result may very well be more time spent gardening.

 Bonus – a garden bench can also be part of the gardens overall visual appeal.